c00kie17/liquipediapy/README.md

 <a name="dota_get_tournaments"></a>
 #### get_tournaments()
-gets all entries from this [page](https://liquipedia.net/dota2/Portal:Tournaments)
+gets all tournaments from [Portal:Tournaments](https://liquipedia.net/dota2/Portal:Tournaments)